 Claim the child tax credit

-A new baby also delivers a $2,000 child tax credit — and this gift that keeps on giving every year until your dependent child turns 17.
-If you qualify, you get the full $2,000 credit no matter what time of the year your child was born.
+A new baby also delivers a child tax credit — and this gift that keeps on giving every year until your dependent is no longer eligible.
+If you qualify, you get the full credit no matter what time of the year your child was born.
 The amount of child credit that you qualify for can reduce your tax bill dollar-for-dollar and even be refunded if it is great than the tax you owe.